Application deadline: Applications accepted on a rolling basis, for use in summer 2021 or AY 2021-22.

 - Be a member of the regular faculty

 - Have the support of their Department Chair for the fellowship

+Applicants must complete this application form to be fully considered.
 Applications will be reviewed by the CSREA Faculty Advisory Board (FAB).
 Other relevant faculty within or external to Brown may be consulted at the discretion of the FAB.

 Questions?
-Please contact CSREA Associate Director, Stéphanie Larrieux.
+Please contact CSREA Program Coordinator, Saraya McPherson.